explodingcamera/blog/content/rust-os/2-shell/index.md

 ## Debugging

-Being able to shutdown the machine is great and all, but let's add some more functionality.
-We'll start by adding commands to trigger different exceptions, so we can test our exception handler from the previous chapter.
+Being able to shut down the machine is great and all, but let's add some more functionality.
+We'll start by adding commands to trigger different exceptions so we can test our exception handler from the previous chapter.

 {{ file(name = "src/main.rs") }}